Florianopolis Santa Catarina, Brazil Travel Guide

 Federal authorities handle international cruise immigration either onboard the ship or upon disembarkation.

-River transportation is not applicable to Florianópolis, which is a coastal city.
+River transportation is not applicable to Florianópolis, that is a coastal city.

 No regular passenger ferry services connect Florianópolis to other major cities.

-You generally face no specific exit fees or taxes charged to passengers at airports or ports.
+You generally face you won't pay exit fees charged to passengers at airports or ports.

 Plan your airport or bus terminal arrival with sufficient time to spare.